-Most of the claims we reason with in daily speech aren't in any of these forms.
+Most of the claims we reason with in daily speech aren't in one of these forms.
 But, Aristotelians suggest, we can rewrite many of them to show that they are categorical.
-For example, using "\\\="" to stand for "is equivalent to" we can rewrite:
+For example, using " $\equiv$ " to stand for "is equivalent to" we can rewrite:

-All dogs bark. \equiv All dogs are things that bark.
+All dogs bark. $\equiv$ All dogs are things that bark.

-No horse eats meat. \equiv No horse is a thing that eats meat.
+No horse eats meat. $\equiv$ No horse is a thing that eats meat.

-Some cats eat birds. \equiv Some cat is a thing that eats birds.
+Some cats eat birds. $\equiv$ Some cat is a thing that eats birds.

-Some dogs don't chase cats. \equiv Some dog is not a thing that does chase cats.
+Some dogs don't chase cats. $\equiv$ Some dog is not a thing that does chase cats.